Things to do in Jimbaran with kids

 4. Jimbaran Fish Market

 Try to get up early on one of the mornings and head to the Northern end of the bay to visit the famous Jimbaran Fish Market.
-The catch arrives every morning between 6am and 9am and you can pick up some amazingly fresh seafood along with most of the restaurants along the beach front.
-You can have your purchases grilled in the market for a small fee and kids will love being involved in the choosing and cooking process.
+The catch arrives every morning between 6am and 9am.
+You can pick up some amazingly fresh seafood along with most of the restaurants along the beach front.
+You can have your purchases grilled in the market for a small fee.
+Kids will love being involved in the choosing and cooking process.
 Be warned, it does smell as fishy as you would expect!

 5. Jimbaran Beach

 Jimbaran beach is a great place to spend a day.
-There are plenty of bars and restaurants, a beach club if you want towels and loungers and the sea is some of the safest in the whole of Bali.
-As the sun goes down, local kids play in the waves and enjoy the warm waters whilst others start games of beach football or cricket and the sand is pretty perfect for building sandcastles or burying parents!
+There are plenty of bars and restaurants and a beach club if you want towels and loungers.
+The sea is some of the safest in the whole of Bali.
+As the sun goes down, local kids play in the waves and enjoy the warm waters.
+Whilst others start games of beach football or cricket.
+The sand is pretty perfect for building sandcastles or burying parents!

 Have you been to Jimbaran?
 Make sure you tell us about your favourite places